-12.09 CONTINUATION OF GROUP INSURANCE.
+12.08 CONTINUATION OF GROUP INSURANCE.
 The federal Consolidated Omnibus Reconciliation Act of 1985 (COBRA) allows certain individuals the option of continuing their group health and dental insurance, at the individuals' full expense, under specified conditions, beyond the date on which it would otherwise terminate.
 (Refer to Section 7.11)

-12.10 PAY AT SEPARATION.
+12.09 PAY AT SEPARATION.
 Employees who are separated from employment with the County will normally be paid on the next regularly scheduled payday.
 Any unused leave (vacation, holiday, comp), with the exception of sick leave, will be included in the employee's final paycheck.
+The following table will show max payouts for all employees.
 Grant employees refer to Section 4.02.